 Short answer: By design if you can dissect X at Y, you can edit X at Y.

 Install the latest WireEdit.
 No license is required.
 If you can't decode (dissect) the networking layer/stack of interest, let us know and we'll fix it.
 We can support any network stack.

-Yes, the CLI version of WireEdit is available.
+Yes, a CLI version of WireEdit is available.

 You can replay a stateful packet exchange on a live wire with FlowCoder.

 Please check our FlowCoder product.

-Yes if you want to build "out of spec" or broken packets for testing purposes.
-Otherwise there is no need to edit the binary directly.
+Yes if you want to "break" a packet for testing purposes.
+Otherwise there is no need to edit packet binaries directly.

 No. Absolutely not.